soundpress/RulesOfNYC/docs/c02/index.rst

    (2) Alteration of ammonia refrigerating systems shall be performed in accordance with applicable provisions of the Construction Codes.

-   (3) Operators of ammonia refrigerating systems containing 500 or more pounds of ammonia shall develop and maintain a risk management plan in compliance with Administrative Code § 24-718 and Department of Environmental Protection rules, as set forth in 15 RCNY Chapter 41.
-In accordance with those provisions, the risk management plan shall address whether the written procedure required by 6 RCNY § 606-01
+   (3) Operators of ammonia refrigerating systems containing 500 or more pounds of ammonia shall develop and maintain a risk management plan in compliance with Administrative Code § 24-718 and Department of Environmental Protection rules, as set forth in 15 RCNY Chapter 41
+										.
+In accordance with those provisions, the risk management plan shall address whether the written procedure required by R606-01
 										(d)(2) for manual removal of lubricating oil mitigates the risk of accidental refrigerant release.

 (c) Supervision Requirements.